 This Lululemon duffel, one of Barton’s recommendations, also has a yoga-mat strap that folds into the bag when not in use.
 “It’s the perfect size for a workout outfit, change of regular clothes, and laptop (everything I need for class), with enough room for anything extra like makeup, a book, and a water bottle or juice,” she says.
 In all black and free of flashy logos or tons of straps, Barton thinks it’s “a bit more work appropriate” than some other, sportier options out there.

 If your routine includes sparring in the ring (or just against a bag), like Rick Richey’s, this duffel has a compartment for your boxing gloves and anything else you might need to tote around.
 “I like wearing it as a backpack, but it can be a shoulder-throw or handle-carry,” says Richey, co-founder of Recover.
 “This bag works perfectly for my gym lifestyle.”

 Best convertible backpack-tote bags

 Fitness trainer Kat Ellis calls the Lily tote “the most versatile bag I’ve ever owned.”
-The waterproof tote-backpack hybrid comes with a separate bag for shoes or dirty clothes and a cosmetics case, and features a protective interior laptop pocket.
-Beyond working out, Ellis says, “I travel quite a bit for work, and it allows me to carry my laptop, a change of clothes, toiletries, and my favorite book, without bothering my shoulders.”
+The waterproof tote-backpack hybrid comes with a separate bag for shoes or dirty clothes, as well as a cosmetics case, and features a protective interior laptop pocket.
+Beyond working out, Ellis says, “I travel quite a bit for work, and it allows me to carry my laptop, a change of clothes, toiletries, and my favorite book without bothering my shoulders.”